CurtisFenner/curtisfenner.github.io/src/content/blog/jobs-to-be-done-summary.md

 # Strategy

+The Jobs-to-be-Done authors posit that customers are more loyal to **jobs** than they are **solutions**.
+They estimate that **if the most important outcomes are 20% better with a new solution, customers will be willing to hire that new solution**.

+It's therefore _critical_ that before building a new solution, you must determine the most important outcomes, and ensure that they are **20% better than the competition**.

+## Under- and Over-served Needs

 In business, one of the fundamental goals is to _make money_.
 Similarly, a fundamental outcome customers have is _how cheap the solution was_.